-The following documents must be submitted to LECOM to complete the application file:
+The following documents must be submitted to complete the application file:

-- A letter of recommendation from a pre-professional or similar committee; or - Two letters of recommendation from undergraduate or graduate college/university science professors. - For the Accelerated Physician Assistant Pathway two letters of recommendation from supervising physicians will be accepted. - A letter of recommendation from an osteopathic physician is recommended.
+- A letter of recommendation from a pre-professional or similar committee; or - Two letters of recommendation from undergraduate or graduate college/university science professors. - A letter of recommendation from a podiatric physician is recommended.